Flachz/gexport/README.md

 # Gexport
 Manage and synchronize environment variables between interactive shell sessions for Bash and Zsh.

-Functions similarly to `set -U` in Fish, just for Bash / Zsh.
+Functions similarly to `set -U` in Fish, just for Bash / Zsh and with syntax based on standard POSIX `export`.

 ## Installation
 ### Requirements